-Our balance sheet remains very strong, with no borrowings.
+Our balance sheet remains very strong, with no borrowings, however the increased supply chain delays have impacted the working capital composition in FY22.

-The 30 June cash balance reflected the typical temporary cash surplus although this decreased from \$255.1 million to \$204.3 million as the prior year's surplus was unusually inflated by sizeable, early customer receipts prior to year end.
+The 30 June cash balance decreased from \$204.3 million to \$149.5 million, reflected a reduction in the temporary cash surplus with less sizeable, early customer receipts prior to 30 June 2022, and with a \$19.2 million increase in inventory.

 Trade receivables and payables are relatively high at year end due to the typical May/June sales peak.
-Trade and other current receivables at 30 June 2021 were \$416.0 million and trade and other current payables \$560.9 million, reflecting the timing differences in the collections from customers and payments to suppliers around 30 June.
+Trade and other current receivables at 30 June 2022 were \$527.9 million and trade and other current payables \$622.7 million, reflecting the timing differences in the collections from customers and payments to suppliers around 30 June.

-The key trade receivables indicator of average days' sales outstanding decreased from 29.7 days to 27.7 days, well ahead of target and industry best practice.
-We believe this is an excellent result that clearly demonstrates the effectiveness of our ongoing focus on collections and credit management, which remain a priority with the ongoing pandemic-related challenges experienced by some of our customers.
+The key trade receivables indicator of average days' sales outstanding (DSOS) increased from 27.7 days to 28.1 days, mostly due to collection delays caused by supply chain constraints and partial deliveries, however DSOS remains ahead of target and industry best practice.
+We believe this is an excellent result that clearly demonstrates the effectiveness of our ongoing focus on collections and credit management.

-Total inventory holdings decreased from \$21.2 million to \$13.9 million and comprise product held in our warehousing and configuration centres pending delivery to customers for projects that were in progress at year end.
+Total inventory holdings increased from \$13.9 million to \$33.1 million and comprise product held in our warehousing and configuration centres pending delivery to customers for projects that were in progress at year end.
+The supply chain constraints have caused an increase in partial receipts, resulting in unusually high inventory levels at year end.
+While this has temporarily impacted our working capital position, all inventory is assigned to committed customer projects and we do not carry inventory risk.

-The net cash flow from operating activities was an outflow of \$22.7 million.
-As usual the operating cash flow and yearend cash balance were impacted by the timing of receipts and payments around 30 June.
+The net cash flow from operating activities was an outflow of \$22.6 million.
+As usual the operating cash flow and year-end cash balance were impacted by the timing of receipts and payments around 30 June.
 The traditional May/June sales peak produces higher than normal collections before the end of June.
 These collections generate temporary cash surpluses which subsequently reverse after 30 June when the associated supplier payments occur.
-The net cash flow from operating activities was lower than the \$160.2 million inflow in the previous year due to the reversal of a higher than normal temporary cash surplus at 30 June 2020.